ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 # [2.0.2] - 25.03.2025

--Compatibility issue with XProtect 2024R2 Smart client -Fixed issue #112 - When saving search filter conditions in the Event tab, the saved conditions in the Forensic tab are overwritten and disappear
+-	Fixed: Compatibility issue with XProtect 2024R2 Smart client
+-	Fixed: issue #112 - When saving search filter conditions in the Event tab, the saved conditions in the Forensic tab are overwritten and disappear

 # [2.0.0] - 19.11.2024